 Besides classes from Monday through Thursday (usually in the mornings), the programme also integrates numerous field trips within and beyond London to museums, galleries, and historic houses.
 Further, drama courses involve visits to everything from top West End plays to small, fringe productions, as well as lectures by and conversations with actors, directors, and playwrights.
 And since there are usually no classes on Fridays (unless due to rescheduling needs), many students take short trips around and even away from London during the weekends.

-Number of Spots for Yale-NUS Students for Sem 2: 3 – 4
+Number of Spots for Yale-NUS Students for Sem 2: 3 – 4 in Semester 2 only (not available in Semester 1)

 Due to the enthusiastic interest in study abroad and the volume of inquiries that we receive, if you have any questions, please read the Semester Study Abroad FAQs carefully first.
 And if you have further questions unanswered in the FAQs, feel free to contact Wai Yee at firstname.lastname@example.org.